leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 ####[neocomplcache](https://github.com/Shougo/neocomplcache)

-The built-in Vim autocomplete isn't great for Scala.

-`~/.ctags`
+The built-in Vim autocomplete isn't great for Scala but the `neocomplcache` plugin makes typing out long Scala class or package names easier.
+There is no semantic analysis behind so all this plugin does is string matching but I was very surprised to realise that this takes you a long way.

+####ctags

+In order to enable jump-to-source navigation you need to configure ctags to index scala files.
+You can do that by adding the following to your `~/.ctags`:

 ```bash
 --langdef=scala